DSACMS/npd/CONTRIBUTING.md

     see our .github/ISSUE_TEMPLATE.md for more examples.

 In this project, issues should be limited to code, development tooling, automation, or site bugs, _NOT_ data quality.

 ### Creating Commits

 Files should be exempt of trailing spaces.
 Tests should pass.
 Linting should be clean.
-Code should be well formatted.
+Code should be well formatted by tools whenever possible.

+We rely on a fairly large set of automated checks in GitHub to maintain code quality, but you will have a better time if you ensure the checks will pass before you push.

+Assume that "Squash and Merge"](https://github.blog/open-source/git/squash-your-commits/) will be used to merge your changes, so don't hesitate to commit early and often in your branch.

 #### Commit Messages